tony-framework/TonY/tony-examples/tony-in-gcp/scripts/README.md

  - TensorFlow pre 1.13 compiled using CUDA 90
  - TensorFlow 1.13+ compiled using CUDA 10
  - TensorFlow 2.1+ compiled using CUDA 10.1
- - Customer CUDA, CuDNN, NCCL versions using metadata
+ - Custom CUDA, CuDNN, NCCL versions using metadata

 The script does the following: